-- 1. The exclusions listed in the ESG Criteria are screened out. - 2.
-The Investment Manager then assesses the sustainability credentials of the remaining companies.
-Potential investments are identified by reference to their carbon intensity and whether they provide solutions to the climate change challenge.
-The Investment Manager analyses these companies using internal and external research, combining qualitative and quantitative methods with an assessment of ESG Factors to build a watchlist of companies assessed to have sustainable business models. - 3.
-The Investment Manager then performs further analysis to consider the valuation of these companies and the appropriate time to purchase in consideration of the Fund's financial objective.
-The Investment Manager favours issuers with lower carbon intensity where this is not detrimental to the pursuit of the investment objective.
-This process typically results in a portfolio with lower carbon intensity than less than half of its investment universe.
+3. From the narrowed investment universe, the Investment Manager allocates capital between different types of assets in accordance with the process explained above.
+Within each asset class the Investment Manager then performs further analysis to consider the valuation of these investments and the appropriate time to purchase in consideration of the Fund's financial objective.

+4. The Investment Manager favours issuers with lower carbon intensity where this is not detrimental to the pursuit of the investment objective.
+This process typically results in a portfolio with lower carbon intensity than the global equity market.
 In constructing a portfolio which favours investments with lower carbon intensity, the Investment Manager may nonetheless invest in investments across the full spectrum of carbon intensity.
 The Fund's calculation methodology does not include those securities that do not have carbon intensity data respectively, or cash, near cash, some derivatives and some collective investment schemes.